 1. First floor elevation.
-Not less than 90% of the exterior materials used on the first floor elevation shall be brick, ~~or~~ stone or approved masonry product, exclusive of doors and windows.
+Not less than 90% of the exterior materials used on the first floor elevation shall be brick, stone or approved masonry product, exclusive of doors and windows.

 2. Total elevation.
-Not less than 75% of the exterior materials used on the entire elevation, including the first floor elevation, shall be brick, ~~or~~ stone or approved masonry product, exclusive of doors and windows.
+Not less than 75% of the exterior materials used on the entire elevation, including the first floor elevation, shall be brick, stone or approved masonry product, excluding doors and windows.

-3. Brick or stone; alternatives. ~~Portland cement, plaster, or exposed aggregate plaster type finish material~~Approved masonry products for elevations may be permitted in lieu of brick or stone, with the approval of the Building Official that these materials and their application conform to the requirements of the ~~Uniform Building Code, Building Code Handbook~~International Residential Code, and other pertinent ordinances in the city.
+3. Brick or stone; alternatives.
+Approved masonry products for elevations may be permitted in lieu of brick or stone, with the approval of the Building Official that these materials and their application conform to the requirements of the International Residential Code, and other pertinent ordinances in the city.